Garrnesh/Garrnesh/README.md

 ### Hi there!
-My name is Ganesh and I am a Computer student from Singapore 👋
+My name is Ganesh and I am a Computing student from Singapore 👋

 <!--
 **Garrnesh/Garrnesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.